EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 will list the content of the */tempZone/home/myuser/* iRODS collection.

-The module can be loaded by the GridFTP server at start-up time through a specific command line option, therefore no changes are required in the GridFTP server typical configuration, which makes easier the maintenance of the module being decoupled from future changes of the server.
+The module can be loaded by the GridFTP server at start-up time through a specific command line option.
+Therefore, no changes are required in the GridFTP server configuration.
+The decoupling from the possible future changes of the server simplifies the maintenance of the osftware module.

+Please note, that once the iRODS-DSI is installed you will not be able to manage data located on the normal file system with this gridFTP instance any longer.

 Building iRODS DSI with CMake